 Our main purpose in Danish Tech Challenge is to help hardware startups accelerate.
 We work with 20 startups every year.
 Most are in the B2B space, most are working to find product-market-fit and most are quite early-stage.

 We work with startups who build solutions that have the potential to change the world.
 We work with startups who are ready to enter the market and keen to commercialize their product.

 To do this, we create programs tailored to the needs of the specific startup.

-You get 1:1 sparring with a focus on your company.
-We host workshops throughout the acceleration.
-We provide your team with the best possible framework for growth; Futurebox.
+You get sparring and workshops with a focus on your startup.
 We’ll put you in front of relevant investors, give you access to our entire network, help you expand your team, find the right board and find product market fit.
-We’ll put you in front of relevant mentors, give you access to a workshop to build your product and connect you with our talented alumni.
+We’ll set you up with relevant mentors, give you access to a workshop to work on your product and connect you to our talented alumni members.

-In other words, we will help you grow your company.
+In other words, we will help you grow your startup.

 What can you expect?

 - 1:1 sessions every week, working with our business and product developer